-Next to him, his sweat-soaked shirt was tossed to the ground.
 The room was small, with adequate furnishings.
-Blood, his blood, had mottled the floor, leaving behind a treacherous trail beginning from the front door of the very house itself.
+Next to him his sweat-soaked shirt was tossed to the floor and blood, his blood, had mottled the boards, leaving behind a treacherous trail beginning from the front door of the very house itself.
 The lamp he had lit was not enough for him to see by, and he didn’t dare open the window too wide.
 It looked right out onto the streets, and it would not do for a curious passer-by to get it into his head to peek in.

 This house was a safe retreat, or so he had been told.
 This was the place for him to go should he require immediate assistance.
 There was medicinal help here, though not in the human form; instead, there were vials and potions and herbs and enough bandages to mummify a man.
 The drawer too was always well-stocked and ready with cash, and the wardrobe lined with more identical dark robes.
 This was a place where the man who gave the orders and the man who carried them out kept in contact, yet never met.

 Footsteps came closer.
 The hold on the dagger tightened, and the door to the room was pushed open.